623,633

 Tourism is Montenegro's leading economic sector and a key driver of growth, contributing significantly to GDP and employment.
 The country combines a unique mix of Adriatic coastline, UNESCO-protected heritage sites, and mountainous landscapes within a compact territory.
 With a strong focus on high-end and sustainable tourism, Montenegro attracts increasing investments in luxury resorts, marinas, eco-tourism, and year-round tourism development.
 Continuous improvements in infrastructure and connectivity further enhance its competitiveness as a premium Mediterranean destination.

-From Snow To Beach In 1 Day
+From Beach To Snow In 1 Day

 240+